arpitbbhayani/articles/blogs/idf.md

 TF-IDF is one of the most popular measure that quantifies document relevance for a term.
-It is extensively used in Information Retrieval (ex: Search Engines), Text Mining and for Text-heavy Machine Learning use cases.
-Today we explore the better half of TF-IDF and see the intuition behind it, its connection with Probability and its role in TF-IDF.
+It is extensively used in Information Retrieval (ex: Search Engines), Text Mining and even for Text-heavy Machine Learning use cases like Classification and Clustering.
+Today we explore the better half of TF-IDF and see the intuition behind it, its connection with Probability and the role it plays in TF-IDF.

-Inverse Document Frequency (IDF) is a measure of term rarity which means it quantifies how rare the term is in the corpus (document collection).
-The heuristic tells that rarer the term, the better it helps in discriminating, distinguishing and ranking documents and it contributes more information to the corpus than some frequent terms (like `a`, `the`, `and` etc).
+Inverse Document Frequency (IDF) is a measure of term rarity which means it quantifies how rare the term is in the corpus (document collection) - higher the IDF, rarer the term.
+The heuristic tells that a rare term helps in discriminating, distinguishing and ranking documents and contributes more information to the corpus than a frequent term (like `a`, `the` and `and`).

-The IDF was heuristically proposed in the paper "[A statistical interpretation of term specificity and its application in retrieval](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.115.8343&rep=rep1&type=pdf)" (Spärck Jones, 1972)  was originally called Term Specificity.
+The IDF was heuristically proposed in the paper "[A statistical interpretation of term specificity and its application in retrieval](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.115.8343&rep=rep1&type=pdf)" (Spärck Jones, 1972) and was originally called Term Specificity.

 # The intuition behind IDF
 A term that occurs in many documents should be given lesser weight than the one that occurs in a fewer documents.
 This measure is thus inversely proportional to the document frequency (number of documents in which the term is present) - and hence referred as Inverse Document Frequency.